Water main break in Rotterdam causes road closures

 The Town of Rotterdam Water Department is said to be on scene but traffic is not allowed to pass through the intersection at this time.

-The roadways closed at this intersection include Duanesburg Rd.
+The roadways closed at the intersection include Duanesburg Rd.
 (Rt 7), Mariaville Rd., Princetown Rd., Broadway, and Curry Rd.

+The Rotterdam Water Department said about 60 people living on Princetown Road will be without water.

 Drivers are being advised to seek other routes to avoid any travel delays.
 More updates will be provided as they are made available.